-“When it becomes a habit to lean on those who can’t do anything but empathize, you’re mischaracterizing their responsibility in your relationship.
+“When it becomes a habit to lean on those who can’t do anything but empathize, you’re abusing their friendship and mischaracterizing their role.
 You’re not asking for help.
 You’re just listing your grievances.”

-On top of all that, it’s just the latest in a long line of situations that make me feel like I can’t get ahead.
+It’s just the latest in a long line of situations that make me feel like I can’t get ahead.
 When I do an APB of FML, it’s because I desperately need caring friends, not shame for needing help.

-Everyone has challenges others would loathe to bear, and everybody needs a shoulder to cry on from time to time.
+Everyone has challenges that others would loathe to bear, and everybody needs a shoulder to cry on from time to time.
 There’s no shame in that.